hyperrhiz/jekyll-journal/index.md

 <!-- ## 💎 Quality   -->
 ## <i class="fa-solid fa-gem"></i>  Quality

-- JSys commits to returns **reviews within 6 weeks** after submission.
+- JSys commits to return **reviews within 6 weeks** after submission.
 - System works should be usable by others.
 Passing an **Artifact Evaluation** is mandatory for JSys' Tools and Solution papers.
 - Every paper is reviewed by **three board members as well as one student reviewer**.
 By taking part in reviewing, students get naturally integrated into the community... plus, they tend to have a sharp eye for details <i class="fa-solid fa-face-smile-wink"></i>